Anti-Romani sentiment: Czech Republic

-Roma make up 2–3% of population in the Czech Republic.
-According to Říčan (1998), Roma make up more than 60% of Czech prisoners and about 20–30% earn their livelihood in illegal ways, such as procuring prostitution, trafficking and other property crimes.
+Roma make up 2–3% of the population in the Czech Republic.
+According to Říčan (1998), Roma make up more than 60% of Czech prisoners, and about 20–30% earn their livelihood in illegal ways, such as procuring prostitution, trafficking, and other property crimes.
 Roma are thus more than 20 times overrepresented in Czech prisons than their population share would suggest.

-Several Roma walls have been built for by local authorities to segregate the Roma minority from the rest of the population.
+Several Roma walls have been built by local authorities to segregate the Roma minority from the rest of the population.
 Such practices have been criticised by both human rights organizations and the European Union, who see it as a case of racial segregation.
 EU Commissioner Guenter Verheugen called instances of Roma walls being erected in the Czech Republic "a violation of human rights".
 The Czech government provided local authorities money for social welfare programmes for Romani, but much of the money was used for buying the houses of the non-Roma residents, thus creating a local Roma-only "ghetto".

-According to 2010 survey, 83% of Czechs regarded Roma as a maladjusted group unable to integrate into society and 45% of Czechs wanted to expel them from the country.
-A 2011 poll, which followed after a number of brutal attacks by Romani perpetrators against majority population victims, revealed that 44% of Czechs are afraid of Roma people.
-The majority of the Czech people that have a personal experience with Romani people, do not want to have Romanis as neighbours (almost 90%, more than any other group) seeing them as thieves and social parasites.
-In spite of long waiting time for a child adoption, Romani children from orphanages are almost never adopted by Czech couples.
-After the Velvet Revolution in 1989 the jobs traditionally employing Romanis either disappeared or were taken over by immigrant workers.
+According to a 2010 survey, 83% of Czechs regarded Roma as a maladjusted group unable to integrate into society, and 45% of Czechs wanted to expel them from the country.
+A 2011 poll, which followed after some brutal attacks by Romani perpetrators against the majority population victims, revealed that 44% of Czechs are afraid of Roma people.
+The majority of the Czech people that have a personal experience with Romani people, do not want to have Romanis as neighbours (almost 90%, more than any other group), seeing them as thieves and social parasites.
+Despite long waiting times for child adoption, Romani children from orphanages are rarely adopted by Czech couples.
+After the Velvet Revolution in 1989, the jobs traditionally employing Romanis either disappeared or were taken over by immigrant workers.

 In January 2010, Amnesty International launched a report titled Injustice Renamed: Discrimination in Education of Roma persists in the Czech Republic.
-According to the BBC, it was Amnesty's view that while cosmetic changes had been introduced by the authorities, little genuine improvement in addressing discrimination against Romani children has occurred over recent years.
+According to the BBC, it was Amnesty's view that while the authorities had introduced cosmetic changes, little genuine improvement in addressing discrimination against Romani children has occurred over recent years.

 In 2013, numerous violent anti-Roma protests took place after 5 Roma attacked a young Czech couple in Duchcov.

-The 2019 Pew Research poll found that 66% of Czechs held unfavorable views of Roma.
+A 2019 Pew Research poll found that 66% of Czechs held unfavorable views of Roma.

 Denmark

-In Denmark, there was much controversy when the city of Helsingør decided to put all Romani students in special classes in its public schools.
-The classes were later abandoned after it was determined that they were discriminatory, and the Romanis were put back in regular classes.
+In Denmark, there was considerable controversy when the city of Helsingør decided to place all Romani students in special classes in its public schools.
+The classes were later abandoned after it was determined that they were discriminatory, and the Romani children were admitted back into regular classes.